kotest/kotest-cookbook/README.md

 It is important that we are using an extension function on a `Sequence` and not on a `List`.
 The reason is simple - sequences are evaluated lazily, so we can invoke any side effects along with providing the values.
-The following simple example shows how that works:
+The following example shows how that works:

 ```kotlin
 val answers = sequence {